Domestic, Family and Sexual Violence Working Group

 Tara Hunter (Chair)

-Tara Hunter is based on Gadigal Land (Sydney) and is the Acting CEO and Director of Client and Clinical Services at Full Stop Australia, first established in the 1970s and now one of the country’s most recognised sexual, domestic and family violence response services.
+Tara Hunter is based on Gadigal Land (Sydney) and is the Director of Client and Clinical Services at Full Stop Australia, first established in the 1970s and now one of the country’s most recognised sexual, domestic and family violence response services.

 With a Master of Social Work and various workplace training and family dispute resolution certifications, Tara’s approach to leadership is trauma-informed and backed up by over 20 years of experience in the sector, from front-line client work to high-level strategic advisory roles.

 Having managed sexual assault support services within the public health network system, led and mentored teams of clinicians through complex caseloads, spoken publicly and in parliament on key law reform matters, including sexual consent, Tara offers an important client-centred approach to the national conversation on ending violence and abuse.

 Geraldine Bilston is a professional consultant and victim-survivor of family violence.
 Geraldine recently completed her Graduate Certificate in Family Violence and is currently undertaking a Master of Politics and Policy.

 She was appointed as the Deputy Chair of the Victim Survivors’ Advisory Council in May 2020, and sits across a number of consulting and advisory boards including the Mornington Peninsula Primary Prevention Collaboration and White Ribbon National Advisory Council.

 A familiar face to many after sharing her experience of family violence through a number of media outlets and she has also published her own writing.
 Geraldine is an active advocate for the prevention of family violence through the media, at corporate, community and fundraising events.